-The free GiveWP plugin now supports the Stripe payment gateway.
-This article explains how to configure it and its features.
+The free GiveWP plugin supports collecting credit card donations, SEPA direct debit donations, and BECS direct debit donations via the Stripe payment gateway.
+This article explains how to configure your GiveWP installation to work with Stripe.

 Activating the Stripe Gateway

 Navigate to “Donations > Settings > Payment Gateways > Stripe.”

 From there click on the “Connect” button to connect to your Stripe account.

 From there, you can follow the prompts to either connect your existing Stripe account, or sign-up for a new account.